How to find the best long tail keywords and get your blog post to rank, immediately.

 It took me five minutes or less to find and decide on my keyword choice.
 In fact, I chose two.

-I used free writing software for the example I am going to show you and kept book writing software for a later article.
+I used free writing software for the example I am going to show you.
+But I kept book writing software for a later article.

-I chose these two because they both had a low keyword difficulty but with reasonable search volume.
+I chose these two specific keywords because they both had a low keyword difficulty but with reasonable search volume.
 They were also an exact match for my target readers.

-With my competitor ranking at number ten for this keyword, if I could rank in the top three, I could probably get 30% or more of the monthly search traffic.
+My competitor ranked at number ten for this keyword.
+If I could rank in the top three, I could probably get 30% or more of the monthly search traffic.
 That would mean around 500 to 600 visits a month.

-So I would have struggled to rank even in top 100, which would mean very little search traffic.
+So I would have struggled to rank in the top 100, which would mean very little search traffic.

 Digging a little deeper